plone/volto/docs/source/user-manual/copy-paste-blocks.md

 ## Paste blocks

-Once you copy/cut the blocks you can paste those blocks on that page or some other page.
+Once you copy or cut the blocks, you can paste those blocks on that page or some other page.
 Select an empty block where you want to paste blocks from the clipboard.
 You can see the paste option <i class="fas fa-clipboard"></i> at the bottom of Toolbar.